Declaration of the United Nations Conference on the Human Environment: Creation and drafting

-In 1971, General Assembly Resolution 2581 effectively created a 27-nation Preparatory Committee for the Conference, whose goal was to produce a declaration concerning the "rights and obligations of citizens and Governments with regard to the preservation and improvement of the human environment" as outlined by a recommendation by the Secretary-General.
-The Conference Secretariat, Maurice Strong, was responsible for the preparation and organization of the Conference.
+In 1971, General Assembly Resolution 2581 created a 27-nation preparatory committee, whose goal was to produce a declaration concerning the "rights and obligations of citizens and Governments with regard to the preservation and improvement of the human environment" as outlined in a recommendation by the Secretary-General.
+The conference secretariat, Maurice Strong, was responsible for the preparation and organization of the conference.

-An Intergovernmental Working Group was established in the Committee's second session.
-The consensus was for the Declaration to be "inspirational and concise", in addition to being easily comprehensible by the public to act as a means for education, public awareness, and community participation to protect the environment.
-The members of the Committee agreed that the Declaration should only list "broad goals and objectives", and the Conference should adopt an in-depth action program outlined by supporting documents.
+An Intergovernmental Working Group was established in the committee's second session.
+The consensus was for the Declaration to be "inspirational and concise", and to be easily comprehensible by the public as a means for education, public awareness, and community participation to protect the environment.
+The members of the Committee agreed that the Declaration should only list "broad goals and objectives", and the conference should adopt an in-depth action program outlined by supporting documents.

-Initially, the Working Group drafted a preamble in addition to 17 fundamental principles.
+Initially, the Working Group drafted a preamble and 17 fundamental principles.
 This initial draft faced heavy criticism from the Preparatory Committee due to the view that the draft was an instrument to promote "restrictive, anti-developmental and 'conservationist' policies."
-In response to the feedback, the Group created a new document of a preamble and 23 principles.
-This draft was presented at the Conference without further discussion in the Committee.
+In response to the feedback, the Group created a new document with a preamble and 23 principles.
+This draft was presented at the Conference without further discussion in the committee.

 Presentation at the Conference

 The debate at the Stockholm Conference was headed by Maurice F. Strong, the former President of the Canadian International Development Agency.
 In the general debate, many speakers highlighted the significance of the Declaration and several, including Strong, rallied for the adoption of the Declaration without further changes to preserve the agreements reached in pre-Conference consultation sessions.
 However, while some speakers were willing to accept the draft, they also highlighted the text's lack of attention to developing nations' needs.
 Developing countries stressed that developed nations should not use environmental concerns as an excuse for imposing development restrictions.
 They argued that developed nations exploited the greatest amount of resources and contributed most of the pollution to the global environment.
-In contrast, developing countries suffered the burden of a degrading environment, debt, and economic backwardness.
-Thus, the Global South argued that the Global North should bear most of the responsibility in environmental protection.
-Furthermore, some countries asserted that they reserve the right to alter the text, as they were not included in the preparatory progress.
+In contrast, developing countries suffered the burden of a degrading environment, debt, and economic underdevelopment.
+The Global South countries argued that the Global North should bear most of the responsibility in environmental protection.
+Furthermore, some countries asserted that they reserved the right to alter the text, as they were not included in the preparatory process.

 Following the debate, China requested a Working Group.
-They proposed that in order to solve environmental issues, developing countries need to develop their economy, technology, and industrialize to improve productivity.
+They proposed that in order to solve environmental issues, developing countries needed to develop their economies, and to industrialize to improve productivity.
 This notion was amended by Iran.
-The Conference created this group, resulting in a series of amendment requests.
+The Conference created a working group, which resulted in a series of amendment requests.
 After an all-night session and under the leadership of Taieb Slim, T. C. Bacon, Hans Blix, along with Strong and his associates, a final draft was formed on the last day of the Conference.